Artwork by Matt Priso - Instagram @ sik_abyss

 “Well, I am glad you didn’t pass it up as you walked on by Mr Sexy Soldier Boy.

 Rosetta had more energy and spark than any prostitute he had paid before.
 He had never had sex with any of them.
-Herm Phillips simply liked to talk with them and find out what made them tick.
+Herm Falzone simply liked to talk with them and find out what made them tick.
 Most prostitutes interested him, but lacked Rosetta’s vigour, and he couldn’t put his finger on what it was about her that made her a girl next door type.
 If someone would have asked him heading up those stairs who Plush reminded him of, he would have said Greta Garbo around the time she starred in The Saga of Gosta Berling or Rita Moreno in The Toast of New Orleans.
 The way that Plush spoke to him made him feel as though he was the last man on Earth.
 And if a prostitute can make a man feel that way on her first night, then she was born for it, a god damn natural hooker.

 Plush opened the door to a comfortable looking room.
 It had an ensuite, a queen sized bed, two lounge chairs and bedside tables.
 The bed was dressed in black cotton linen, and round purple pillows.
 It was not a bed to be slept in.
 On the bedside table closest to the window was a stainless steel pitcher filled with water, and a larger steel bowl with two bottles of Draught laying on a bed of ice.
 On the window sill was a clam shell the size of a hand with several assorted sized, flavoured and coloured condoms And next to the shell of condoms was an ashtray with three cigarette butts in it.
 The window was slightly open, letting in a gentle breeze, but the smell of stale cigarette smoke lingered.